voidlabs/mosaico.io/_posts/2015-11-10-classifying-free-email-template-builders.md

 *Stamplia* and *MailSalad* have a **simpler** template language than *Mosaico*: this means that it is easier to create templates for Stamplia or MailSalad but the resulting template will be **less customizable**.
 Mosaico gives much more power (*and responsibilities*) to template developers.

 **Built-in html structure**: many editors prefer to use an *"hardcoded"* html structure.
-This usually means that you can't use **customized templates** but only some "layout" provided by the editor itself.
+This usually means that you can't use **customized HTML code** but only some "layout" provided by the editor itself.
+The major restrictions are usually the template width (regurarly 600px) and email-client-specific restrictions, for example additional codes for Outlook clients, Yahoo, etc.

-*Responsizer, BeeFree, EdmDesigner and FreeEmailEditor* fall in this group.
+*Responsizer, BeeFree, EdmDesigner, Chamaileon and FreeEmailEditor* fall in this group.
 This approach usually make it easier to create a **powerful editor with many customization options**, but this "feature" also means that once you hit that limit you have no way to get over it.

 Template builders belonging to the latter category defines the **flexibility level** and the **customization power** and they target only **one kind of users, the "final users"**: depending on the customization power they can satisfy a smaller or larger audience but they are never targeted to "email developers".
+These email builders aim to satisfy the needs of designers, marketers and #emailgeeks who want to leave coding behind but need the flexibility

 Editors in the former category defines what flexibility to leave to **template developers** and template developers choose how to use this flexibility: they target **two kind of users**: *"email developers"* and *"final users"* but they often fail to satisfy the **"advanced, but non-developer, user"**.